 What is Supply Chain Disruption?

-Supply chain disruption is an interruption in the flow of process that involves any of the entities associated with the production, sales, and distribution of specific goods or services.
-A systematized supply chain is crucial in maintaining the quality of products from start to end, and ensure that all resources utilized are of the best quality.
+Supply chain disruption is an interruption in the flow or production, sales, and distribution of specific goods or services.
+A systematized supply chain is crucial for maintaining the quality of products from start to finish and ensuring that all resources used are of the best quality.

 Bottlenecks or any congestion in the production system often result in delays and higher production costs.
 Supply chain disruption is also one of the many challenges brought about by the Covid-19 pandemic.